MITHaystack/HOPS/doc/reference/source/hops4/libraries/containers/Objects.rst

      - ``MHO_AxisPack< pol_axis_type, time_axis_type, frequency_axis_type >``
      - axis pack used with multi-tone phase-cal table data

-Finally, the table container types are declared as follows:
+Finally, the table container types are declared by combining and element type with an axis pack tuple as a pair of template parameters.
+This allows for a wide variety of table types to be declared easily and with re-use of similar coordinate axes.
+Some examples of these table container declarations are as
+follows:

 .. list-table:: Table Container Types
    :header-rows: 1